fastoch/TanStack-React-Query/TUTO.md

 # Fetching data from an API

 We'll use the jsonplaceholder API.
+Check the `Posts.tsx` and `App.tsx` files for an example of how to fetch data from an API.

 - in the `App.tsx`component, remove everything in the `return` statement except for the empty fragment
 - then, remove useless imports and useState